 Policy Example: Should Public Schools Require Students to Wear Uniforms?

-- 1. How are fashion and sportswear companies able to charge so much for clothes? - 2.
+Exploring the Policy Question - 1.
+How are fashion and sportswear companies able to charge so much for clothes? - 2.
 Would requiring the use of generic uniform clothes improve welfare?

 19.1 What is Monopolistic Competition?